C3-TKO/gaiyo/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.

 Regarding tests and coding styles - just relax this project has an automated tests setup.
 However if you want to run tests locally, than you can use ```npm run test``` from the command line.
+Pull requests won't be accepted if the automated travis build process failed.
+Should overall test coverage sink significantly the pull request won't be accepted as well as long as you do not provide more tests ;-)